IDAES/idaes-ext/docker/README.md

 # Instructions

-Get Docker version
+This directory can build Docker containers that compile the binary extensions for various Linux flavors.

-    # docker version
+To build all flavors (sequentially)

-To build:
+    # ./build-flavors.sh

-Change to appropriate directory, e.g. "centos7"
+To build one flavor directory, e.g. "centos7"

-    # cd centos7
+    # ./build-flavors.sh centos7

-Copy the sources down and do the build:
+Look for "=== SUCCESS" or "*** FAILURE" at the bottom of the output.

-    # docker build -rm -t idaes:centos7 .
+If it succeeeds, the result(s) will be files in this directory, named for each flavor.
+For example, for centos7 you will get `idaes-lib-centos7.tar.gz`.